-Lori, who was 16 years old in 2002, recalled that in high school she had been encouraged to apply to join the Chinese Communist Party.
+Lori, who was 16 years old in 2002, recalled that in high school she had been encouraged to apply to join the CCP.
 During her interview with Party officials, she was asked about her opinions toward Falun Gong; being a young practitioner herself, she responded that she felt that the Falun Gong principles of "truthfulness, compassion, and forbearance" were positive.
 Initially, her interviewers were stunned into silence before they continued with the interview.
 Lori dismissed the event, but her mother received a call later that day telling her that the city filed a complaint with Lori's school regarding her "misbehavior" during the interview, and that this complaint would be placed into her permanent file.
 Lori explains that every Chinese citizen has a file which potential employers and school headmasters can access to determine who to accept for positions- "Basically, no college or company would dare to have me once it was recorded in my file that I supported Falun Gong."
 After much begging on her mother's part, the city officials decided to refrain from placing the complaint in her lifetime file.

 Danshan was an elementary student when her mother was initially detained in 2000.
 Throughout the next few years, Danshan's mother was transferred between various detention centers, and Danshan began to experience increased persecution in school.
 In elementary school, Danshan was asked by a teacher - who was likely under instruction by Party officials - to sign a document for a charity, but later found out from a friend that the document was actually a promise to not practice Falun Gong, and that her teacher likely lied to her because of her family's affiliation with the spiritual practice.
-In middle and high school, Danshan was forced by teachers to stay after the school day to clean the classrooms alone, and she eventually escaped to safety to the United States in 2012, where she has remained since.168 ii.
-Falun Gong children often face separation from their parents and are occasionally left unattended.
+In middle and high school, Danshan was forced by teachers to stay after the school day to clean the classrooms alone, and she eventually escaped to safety in the United States in 2012, where she has remained since.